fintechsandbox/project-sandcastle/provider_descriptions.md

 ## Alexandria

 Alexandria uses the content and context of news stories to analyze the information in real time and provide a sentiment analysis.
 Using probabilistic algorithms developed from a concept-based, non-linear statistical methodology of testing finance professionals, Alexandria has the ability to model complex dependencies between various words of semantic information, which helps it better identify sentiment than standard rules-based approaches.
 Sentiment data over a certain period is aggregated into a log net sentiment metric, which can then be compared with other companies in the market.
+Alexandria prefers to deliver their data in CSV format over FTP.

 **Example Usage**
 - Market sentiment analysis